rafe-sh/Numerical-Methods-in-Python/README.md

 ```
 These packages can be installed using pip or another package manager. 📦

-## Usage
-To use the notebooks in this repository, you can clone the repository to your local machine and open the notebooks in Jupyter.
-Alternatively, you can view the notebooks directly on GitHub by clicking on the notebook file and then clicking the "Open in Colab" button. 🖥️

 Thanks for checking out this repository!
 If you have any questions or feedback, feel free to open an issue or reach out to me. 🤝